 Jimmy parted the brown lace curtains to watch the fishing boats heaving about in the bay.
-Although it was a force eight and the rain was relentless, he wished he was out there working instead of hiding in this crumbling seaside guest house.
+Although it was a force eight, he wished he could be out there working instead of hiding in the crumbling guesthouse.

-As he turned away from the window, a rat picked up a dead cockroach from the poisoned pile by the upturned corner of the carpet and gnawed on its carcass, watching him with its twitchy, brazen eyes in the grey light of the winter afternoon.
+A rat picked up a dead cockroach from the poisoned pile by the upturned corner of the carpet and gnawed on its carcass.
+It watched Jimmy with its twitchy, brazen eyes in the grey light of the winter afternoon.

-Since the transmission of his dream, sleep had not come easily and his head ached.
-He’d only had another year to serve in jail, but his cell had been even worse than the guest house, so he’d taken the deal from Grosvenor Media.
+Since the transmission of his dream, sleep had not come easily and his head still ached.
+He’d taken the deal from Grosvenor Media because of how many inmates had tried to kill him in jail.
 Now, the people of Britannia wanted to smash his head like a coconut for what his dream had made them feel during the broadcast.

 He looked at the worn-out scrap of paper on the desk with Heather’s number written on it.

-There had been an empty tone every time he’d called from the jail for the last year.
+For the last year, every time he called from the jail, the number had failed.
 She might have left him for another man, despite the tearful promises made through the sheets of Perspex and over the phone; despite everything that they had been through and everything they’d planned.
 She could be turning tricks in Leeds; sticking needles in her arms in some squat somewhere; at best, perhaps thinking about him while her new husband climbed off her.
 She might not even be alive.

 Although he could not recall his dream, he knew it must have been something bad.
-The ticket guy at the bus station had warned Jimmy to pull his scarf up over his face before boarding, which he had thought ridiculous until the other passengers threw him off the bus.
+The ticket agent had warned him to pull his scarf up over his face, which he had thought ridiculous until the other passengers threw him off the bus.
 The driver said that if he’d had his gun, he would have blown Jimmy’s head off and done everyone a favour.

-Jimmy turned the grimy knob on the wall-mounted radio until he heard something other than the wind moaning and rattling through the window frames.
+He turned the grimy knob on the wall-mounted radio until he heard something other than the wind rattling through the window frames.

-The general public have been warned not to approach him as he is considered to be dangerous.
+The public have been warned not to approach him, as he is considered dangerous.
 Grosvenor security have issued alerts across the mainland and set up checks at ferry terminals.

 He felt a surge of sympathy for the fugitive, making him consider which island he would escape to, were he ever to become such.
 He could take his pick: he didn’t need a ferry.
 He had sailed more boats than he could remember.
 If it came to it, he might even be able to make it in a dinghy stolen from the harbour wall, if the weather would calm down for half a day.